ericmaicon/todo/README.md

 ### Main (Presentation) Layer

 This layer is responbile of mount the pluzze.
 It will instantiate every layer, put them together and server express (or any other tool).
 The idea is keep it as much as possible decoupled from Express, so it can use any other tool if the requirements changes.

+## Vendor

+Vendor is a place where every 3rd library tools is.
+This is a way to avoid the code/logic depends too much of a 3rd library.

 ### Graphql queries and mutations